 This document provides a framework for managers and members of staff who are required to perform work overseas.
 It also includes requests from employees who wish to work remotely.
-It does not apply to any periods of paid Research Leave where a staff member chooses to perform work outside of their home country.

 Who is this for?

 This guideline is to be utilised by RMIT University and RMIT Training when considering the need for International Work arrangements and requests for Remote Working arrangements.
 The guideline applies to all Continuing, Fixed Term and Casual employees.